How to Create Email Workflows That Convert (With Real Examples)

 Example 2: Abandoned Cart Recovery Workflow

-Cart abandonment workflows work because they address friction in real time, not days later.
+Cart abandonment workflows work because they address friction in real time, not days later, and often account for conversion-focused metrics.

 • Trigger: User adds items to cart but does not complete checkout